Amina-Naeem/projectnew/README.md

 //Introduction:
-WishList is the internationalised website which allows user to get registered and login, to make their wish list.
+WishList is the internationalised Responsive website which allows user to get registered and login, to make their wish list.
 User will attach a unique integer ID with each wish.
 Each wish has actions of update, delete and details.
 ~Update allows user to update the fulfilled status of the wish.
 ~Delete simply deleted the user wish from database.